lorashley/ellis-enchanted/_posts/2016-06-12-branchphotodisplaydiy.md

 Our branch was like 5 feet long.
 I didn't intend on doing such a long branch, but it worked out and I'll tell you why!

 #### Step TWO: Print your pics
 I didn't get paid to promote this company by any means.
-But in case you want to recreate something like this I did want to share how awesome everything turned out from them.
-I did the <a href="https://www.socialprintstudio.com/minisquares/">minisquares</a>
+But in case you want to recreate something like this, I did want to share how awesome everything turned out from them.
+I ordered the <a href="https://www.socialprintstudio.com/minisquares/">minisquares</a>
 from <a href="socialprintstudio.com">social print studio</a>.
 Other common printing places such as Walgreens and CVS only did 3x3 and larger (same for shutterfly).
-I wanted smaller due to how many I was using and 2x2 was perfect.
+I wanted smaller pics due to how many I was using and 2x2 was perfect.

 #### Step THREE: Assemble!
 The items I used were: Branch, Twine, Pics, Mini Clothespins, & Scissors - SO SIMPLE.